Yankees vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 31 hits with four doubles, a triple, 19 walks and 11 RBI.
-He's also stolen six bases.
+- Steven Kwan has four doubles, a triple, 19 walks and 11 RBI (32 total hits).
+He has stolen six bases.

-- Kwan has picked up a hit in three straight games.
+- Kwan brings a four-game streak with at least one hit into this contest.
 During his last five outings he is batting .333 with a double and three walks.

 Kwan Recent Games